19-148_AP_JPG.jpg

 Adam Pendleton, Untitled (A Victim of American Democracy), 2017, silkscreen ink and spray paint on canvas, 84" × 60" (213.36 cm × 152.40 cm) © Adam Pendleton

-In 2024 Pendleton received the Rosenthal Family Foundation Award for Painting from the American Academy of Arts and Letters.
-The artist’s work is held in major public collections worldwide including the Carnegie Museum of Art, Pittsburgh, Pennsylvania; Museum of Art, Rhode Island School of Design, Providence; Museum of Contemporary Art Chicago; Museum of Contemporary Art, San Diego, California; The Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; The Studio Museum in Harlem, New York; Tate, London; and Whitney Museum of American Art, New York.
+Pendleton’s work is held in numerous public collections worldwide including the Carnegie Museum of Art, Pittsburgh, Pennsylvania; Los Angeles County Museum of Art; Montreal Museum of Fine Arts; Museum of Contemporary Art Chicago; Museum of Contemporary Art, San Diego, California; The Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; The Studio Museum in Harlem, New York; Tate, London; and Whitney Museum of American Art, New York.

 2019_Max_Hetzler_Who_We_Are_33_IP_JPG_LR.jpg